oestrich/ex_venture/docs/setup.md

 ### Elixir / Erlang

-The easiest way to get Erlang/Elixir going is to install [asdf][asdf].
+The easiest way to get Erlang/Elixir going is to install [asdf][asdf]. asdf is a tool that manages programming language versions.
+It will simply getting and staying on the correct versions required for running ExVenture.

 You can follow their install guide on the [README][asdf-install].
 Below is the Ubuntu bash set up for reference.

 ```bash
 git clone https://github.com/asdf-vm/asdf.git ~/.asdf --branch v0.4.0